-Our plan is designed to meet the specialized needs of people who need a level of care that is usually provided in a nursing home.

-To be eligible for our plan, you must meet one of the two requirements listed below.
+Our plan is designed to meet the specialized needs of people who have certain medical conditions.
+To be eligible for our plan, you must have Dementia.

-- You live in a nursing home available through our plan.
-Please see the plan's Provider Directory for a list of our contracted nursing homes or call Member Services (phone numbers are printed on the back cover of this booklet) and ask us to send you a list. - -or you live at home and Virginia has certified that you need the type of care that is usually provided in a nursing home. - Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+• Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).